motoharu-gosuto/psvgamesd/README.md

 I have confirmed that these types of card work:

 - SDHC
-- micro SDHC (requires low speed patch)
+- micro SDHC (does not look that it requires slow speed patch - confirmed by xyz)

 # Putting it all together